-Author, Year and Quality Group Intervention Detailed intervention description Control Control description viewing for TV).
-Worksheets used during sessions to facilitate goal-setting and problem-solving. programmes during this time.
-Patrick, 2013 129 Fair IG1 Group sessions + website Access to the program website and its web tutorials, monthly mailed tip sheets, and monthly 90 min group sessions of 5-10 adolescents and their parents where they discussed the behavioral skills from the web tutorials.
-Participants in this condition also received brief (~20 min) bimonthly phone calls from the health counselor reviewing concepts presented in the web tutorial and reinforcing behavioral strategies such as goal setting and problem solving of barriers/solutions.
+Author, Year and Quality Group Intervention Detailed intervention description Control Control description specific parenting practices (responsiveness, structure, and non-directed control for diet; logistic support and modelling for PA; and mediation and social co-viewing for television).
+Worksheets used during sessions to facilitate goal setting and problem-solving. participation in other obesity prevention or treatment programmes during this time.
+Patrick, 2013 Fair IG1 Group sessions + website Access to the program website and its web tutorials, monthly mailed tip sheets, and monthly 90-minute group sessions of 5-10 adolescents and their parents where they discussed the behavioral skills from the web tutorials.
+Participants in this condition also received brief (~20 min) bimonthly telephone calls from the health counselor reviewing concepts presented in the web tutorial and reinforcing behavioral strategies such as goal setting and problem-solving of barriers/solutions.
 Attendance and participation in the group sessions were rewarded with mileage incentives and a lottery for prizes such as cookbooks or other materials to assist with healthy behavior change.
 Nutrition demonstrations and physical activities were also integrated in each group session.
 The program website and its tutorials were designed to promote weight loss and healthy behaviors related to obesity.
-Based on the "stoplight approach," participants were encouraged to limit red-light foods (low nutrient, high calorie/ fat) and red-light activities (unproductive, low energy), increase green-light foods (high nutrient, low calorie/fat) and green-light activities (high energy), and eat yellow-light foods and do yellow-light activities in moderation.
+Based on the "stoplight approach," participants were encouraged to limit red-light foods (low nutrient, high calorie/fat) and red-light activities (unproductive, low energy), increase green-light foods (high nutrient, low calorie/fat) and green-light activities (high energy), and eat yellow-light foods and do yellow-light activities in moderation.
 The website and its tutorials provided educational topics and challenges based on weekly nutrition or physical activity goals, skill building exercises, a reward system to encourage success, evaluation for assessment of progress, weekly weigh-in, and feedback on progress.
 All participants received a pedometer and a body weight scale.
 Participants were encouraged to report their steps daily and to report their body weight weekly.
 The website also included information on recommended food portion sizes, categorization of foods into the stoplight plan, and a resource library that included tip sheets, recipes, and web tutorials on several behavior change strategies, such as goal setting, seeking social support, and positive self-statement.
-The application and content of the program website was divided into th Printed materials produced by the American Diabetes Association and the American Heart Association.
-Participants were encouraged to attend three 1 h group nutrition sessions at Rady Children's Hospital of San Diego during the first 6 weeks at no charge.
+The application and content of the program website was divided Printed materials produced by the American Diabetes Association and the American Heart Association.
+Participants were encouraged to attend three 1-hour group nutrition sessions at Rady Children's Hospital of San Diego during the first 6 weeks at no charge.
 They also received monthly tip sheets by mail.